uber-archive/ottr/README.md

   -d, --debug            keep ottr running indefinitely after tests finish -i, --inspect          runs Chrome in GUI mode so you can watch tests run interactively -h, --help             output usage information

-Examples:

-  $ ottr --chrome --debug localhost:9999 src/test/e2e.js

-      Runs your tests in e2e.js against your local development server using a headless Chrome browser.
-The --debug option leaves ottr running so you can debug interactively using the browser of your choice.
-(Your server must already be running on port 9999.)

-  $ nyc --reporter=html ottr --coverage=chrome https://google.com dist-test/e2e.js

-      Runs your tests against Google's home page, in a Chrome headless browser, with Chrome's built-in code coverage recording. nyc (the istanbul command-line tool) generates an HTML coverage report.
 ```

 ## Examples